Why source types matter

 Automatic source type learning

-If Splunk software is unable to assign a source type for the event using the preceding methods, it creates a new source type for the event signature (see step 4, above).
-Splunk software stores learned pattern information in sourcetypes.conf.
+If the Splunk platform is unable to assign a source type for the event using the preceding methods, it creates a new source type for the event signature.
+The Splunk platform stores learned pattern information in the sourcetypes.conf configuration file.

 Change host values after indexing